 How to add value to your home

-We asked over 300 members of the Federation of Master Builders (FMB) and estate agent members of the Guild of Property Professionals which projects will add the most value to your home.
+We asked over 300 members of the Federation of Master Builders (FMB) and estate agent members of the Guild of Property Professionals which projects will add value to your house.
 Here’s what they said.

 Our research found that removing an internal wall to create an open plan kitchen and diner was the best way to add value to your home.
 It could cost around £3,500 but add £48,000 to the average London property or £27,000 to the average home in Dorset.